godotengine/godot-docs/development/compiling/compiling_for_osx.rst

 All macOS versions after 10.6 are 64-bit exclusive, so the executable will be a ".64" file by default for most users.
-If you would like to compile a ".fat" executable which contains both 32 and 64-bit code, you can do so by specifiying the bits in the scons command like so:
+If you would like to compile a ".fat" executable which contains both 32 and 64-bit code, you can do so by specifying the bits in the scons command like so:

 ::